mukilsenthil/hw-acceptance-unit-test-cycle/README.md

   </summary>
   <p>
   <blockquote>
   Once this field is added, running <code>rails cucumber</code> should allow the <code>Background:</code> steps to pass, since they just use ActiveRecord directly to create movies with a Director field.
-But the other scenarios all manipulate the user interface (the views), which you have not yet modified, so they will still fail.
+But the other scenarios all manipulate the user interface (the views), which you have not yet modified, so they will not yet pass.
   </blockquote>
   </p>
 </details>

+### Action!
+Run Cucumber
 Verify that the Cucumber steps you expect to pass actually do pass by running

 ```sh